Atlantic puffin: Reproduction

 Hunting areas are often located 100 km or more offshore from the nest sites, although when feeding their young, the birds venture out only half that distance.
 Adults bringing fish to their chicks tend to arrive in groups.
 This is thought to benefit the bird by reducing kleptoparasitism by the Arctic skua, which harasses puffins until they drop their fish loads.
 Predation by the great skua (Catharacta skua) is also reduced by several birds arriving simultaneously.

 In the Shetland Islands, sand eels (Ammodytes marinus) normally form at least 90% of the food fed to chicks.
 In years when the availability of sand eels was low, breeding success rates fell, with many chicks starving to death.
 In Norway, the herring (Clupea harengus) is the mainstay of the diet.
 When herring numbers dwindled, so did puffin numbers.
 In Labrador, the puffins seemed more flexible and when the staple forage fish capelin (Mallotus villosus) declined in availability, they were able to adapt and feed the chicks on other prey species.

 The chicks take from 34 to 50 days to fledge, the period depending on the abundance of their food supply.
 In years of fish shortage, the whole colony may experience a longer fledgling period, but the normal range is 38 to 44 days, by which time chicks have reached about 75% of their mature body weight.
 The chick may come to the burrow entrance to defecate, but does not usually emerge into the open and seems to have an aversion to light until it is nearly fully fledged.
-Although the supply of fish by the adults reduces over the last few days spent in the nest, the chick is not abandoned as happens in the Manx shearwater.
+Although the supply of fish by the adults reduces over the last few days spent in the nest, the chick is not abandoned, as happens in the Manx shearwater.
 On occasions, an adult has been observed provisioning a nest even after the chick has departed.
 During the last few days underground, the chick sheds its down and the juvenile plumage is revealed.
-Its relatively small beak and its legs and feet are a dark colour, and it lacks the white facial patches of the adult.
+It's a relatively small beak, and its legs and feet are a dark colour; it lacks the white facial patches of the adult.
 The chick finally leaves its nest at night, when the risk of predation is at its lowest.
 When the moment arrives, it emerges from the burrow, usually for the first time, and walks, runs, and flaps its way to the sea.
 It cannot fly properly yet, so descending a cliff is perilous; when it reaches the water, it paddles out to sea, and maybe 3 km away from the shore by daybreak.
 It does not congregate with others of its kind and does not return to land for 2–3 years.